sfzinstruments/Discord-SFZ-GM-Bank/README.md

 Then the finished product will be shared free for everybody who like use SFZ and GM format.

 ## Target engines
-- Plogue Sforzando
+- Plogue sforzando
-- Paul Ferrand sfizz
+- SFZTools sfizz
 - Un4seen BASSMIDI

 ## Samples size